akvelon/DnA_accelerators/salesforce-to-bigquery/README.md

 ## Getting Started

 This section describes what is needed to run precompiled template that already built.
-- Artifacts of Flex template
+- Prepare Flex Template artifacts
 - Template parameters to set
 - How to create and run Dataflow job from Flex Template